andrewcbancroft/andrewcbancroft-blog/content/blog/ios-development/data-persistence/case-for-cloudkit.md

 As I mentioned above though&#8230; if all you really _need_ is a remote data store for cross-device data syncing, don't over-complicate things.
 CloudKit can still serve you well.

-Another alternative is to use a public cloud provider like Azure or AWS for &#8220;cloud functions&#8221; or remote machine learning.
+Another alternative is to use a public cloud provider like Azure or AWS for "cloud functions&#8221; or remote machine learning.
 If you prefer to component-ize these kinds of services, this is a viable alternative to Firebase, or Apple's own solutions to these kinds of problems.

 <a class="jump-target" name="feedback"></a>